victorgatobu/alx-low_level_programming/README.md

-This file contain low level programming project in c
+This file contains low-level programming projects in c